-Up to 2007, due to the age profile of forests, forest roads were built primarily in public forests; however with the maturation of private sector forests, roads are increasingly required in private forests (Figure 18).
+Due to the age profile of forests, forest roads were built primarily in public forests; however with the maturation of private sector forests, roads are increasingly required in private forests (Figure 20).

-Since 2006, IFORIS18 has been used to record the number and length of forest roads grant aided.
+Since 2006, IFORIS has been used to record the number and length of forest roads grant aided.
 As the private estate reaches harvesting stage there has been an increase in the length of forest road built.
-Between 2006 and 2014, on average 88 km of private grant-aided forest roads were built annually.
+Between 2006 and 2015, on average 93 km of private grant-aided forest roads were built annually.

-18 IFORIS is an Integrated Forest Information System which was developed for the Forest Service for the processing of forestry pre-approval, grant and premium applications.
+&lt;sup>17 IFORIS is an Integrated Forest Information System which was developed for the Forest Service for the processing of forestry pre-approval, grant and premium applications.

-Figure 18.
-Private grant-aided forest road building 2007 to 2014.
+Figure 20.
+Private grant-aided forest road building 2006 to 2015.